My Favorite Stories

 Affordable Camera

 In 1962, the USA’s NASA was obsessing about getting into space to catch up with the Soviet Union.
-They were debating about not even using windows, but they saw it would be give the astronauts claustrophobia and the astronauts needed to see where they were going.
-Technical issues and weather conditions had already postponed the launch 10 times already.
+They were debating about not even using windows, but they saw it would give the astronauts claustrophobia, and the astronauts needed to see where they were going.
+Technical difficulties and weather conditions had postponed the launch 10 times already.
 The launch date was set for February 10, 1962.

 A few days prior, the seasoned pilot/astronaut John Glenn had purchased a Minolta Ansco Autoset camera for $40 (~$350 adjusted for inflation to 2020).
-It was one of the first automatic exposure cameras on the market, meaning less fiddling required to use it.
+It was one of the first automatic exposure cameras on the market, meaning less fiddling was necessary to use it.

 He worked with the astronauts to modify that camera to work with bulky astronaut gloves.
 They flipped the camera upside down, added a pistol grip modified to control the shutter and film advance, and adapted the 36-shot reel to take 70 shots.